sradics/digital-garden/_notes/Team Genius.md

 The Difference: How the Power of Diversity Creates Better Groups, Firms, Schools, and Societies.
 In it, and in comparison with Woolley, he identifies three causes of cognitive diversity: •      Training •      Experience •      Genes — location: [1428](kindle://book?action=open&asin=B00OG8AXKO&location=1428) ^ref-54242

 ---
+The Difference: How the Power of Diversity Creates Better Groups, Firms, Schools, and Societies.
+In it, and in comparison with Woolley, he identifies three causes of cognitive diversity: •      Training •      Experience • — location: [1503](kindle://book?action=open&asin=B00OG8AXKO&location=1503) ^ref-23930

+---
 Page argues that team members’ training and experience are the dominant causes of cognitive diversity, while genes are a relatively minor factor.
 For Page, it is not apparent diversity (such as differences in gender, age, or race) that promotes better group performance, but rather diversity in people’s heuristics, perspectives, interpretations, and predictive models—all of which are derived from members’ cultural backgrounds, training, and experience. — location: [1433](kindle://book?action=open&asin=B00OG8AXKO&location=1433) ^ref-9427

 ---